Adhvyth-T/Documentation-Analyzer/README.md

 python main.py
 ```

-This will analyze a sample MoEngage documentation article and generate reports in the `output/` directory.
+This will display a Tkinter window that accepts a documentation URL as text and analyze a sample MoEngage documentation article and generate reports in the `output/` directory.
+Upon completion, a success window is displayed.
 ## 📊 Output Examples

 ### JSON Report Structure